miracuse/miracuse.github.io/docs/more/system_design/about_the_system.md

 _Miracuse_ borrows from Dungeon World's concepts but shares little overlap in mechanics.
 The simplified character creation system and purposefully limited character ability sets (Kits) were both inspired by Dungeon World.

-_Miracuse_ occupies an adjacent genre to OSR (Old School Renaissance) games in that it generally focuses on dungeon crawling and resource utilization.
+_Miracuse_ occupies an adjacent genre to OSR (Old School Renaissance) games in that it offers dungeon crawling and emphasizes resource utilization.
 However, it trends closer to modern _D&D_ in power level, eschewing the survival aspect of OSR for pulp action gameplay.